Xonshiz/anime-dl/ReadMe.md

 --skip                                 Skip video downloads (Will only download subtitles) -v,--verbose                           Starts Verbose Logging for detailed information.
 -l,--language                          Selects the language for the show. (default = Japanese) [Langs = english, dub, sub, Japanese, eng]
+-rn,--range                            Selects the range of episodes to download (Default = All) [ Ex : --range 1-10 (This will download first 10 episodes of a series)]
 ```

 ## Usage